mciccarelli/ciccarel.li/README.md

 # ciccarel.li

-portfolio/personal website built with Next.js, Tailwind + Framer Motion
+portfolio site built with Next.js, Tailwind + Framer Motion

 ## How to use